muzkat/ExtJS-Widgets/Readme.md

 * migrate JSON viewer cmd package to new structure
 * add nodeJS based ExtJS build stuff - right now not included due to licencing issues

+* include leaflet deps in package.json
+* clean up and fix build files that every component / widgets can be build independent
+* grunt as build tool shoudl be good enough